-• Wood-burning heaters make a substantial contribution to air pollution in NSW.
+• Wood-burning heaters are a major contributor to air pollution in NSW.

 • Smoke from wood-burning heaters can affect your health.
-Long-term exposure can cause heart and lung disease while brief exposures can aggravate asthma or worsen pre-existing heart conditions.
+Short-term exposures can aggravate asthma or worsen pre-existing heart conditions.
+Long-term exposure can cuase heart and lung disease.

-• Use of a wood-burning heater will affect the air quality inside your home and the surrounding environment.
+• Using a wood-burning heater affects the air quality inside your home and the surrounding environment.

-• If you use a wood-burning heater, ensure it conforms to Australian Standards, is properly installed and that you operate it correctly.
+• If you use a wood-burning heater, ensure it conforms to Australian Standards, that it is properly installed and that you operate it correctly.

 • Your local council may be able to assist if you are affected by smoke from other people's houses.